inkarkat/vim-PrevInsertComplete/README.md

 - ENH: Allow naming of (important) insertions similar to the built-in registers, and offer a shortlist of the last 9 recalls, too - previous recalls likely get recalled again.
+- CHG: Insert recalled insertion before the cursor when on the first column, and allow to tweak that via g:PrevInsertComplete\_RecallInsertStrategy.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.044!__